Loading...

 2.3 Employee Grievance Procedures

-2.5 Conflicts of Interest
+2.4 Conflicts of Interest

 Our employees are prohibited from taking any job that may interfere with CACFP (Child and Adult Care Food Program) duties.

-2.6 Safety
+2.5 Safety

-The Companies strive to provide a clean, hazard free, healthful, and safe environment in which to work.
+Barrington School strives to provide a clean, hazard-free, healthful, and safe environment in which to work.
 All employees are expected to take an active part in maintaining this environment.
 Employees must observe posted safety rules, adhere to all safety instructions provided, and use safety equipment where required.
 It is the responsibility of each employee to learn the location of all safety and emergency equipment, as well as the appropriate safety contact phone numbers.
 A copy of the Emergency Procedures will be kept in each location.
 Additionally, all employees must report safety violations or injuries to their center director.
 If an employee is injured at work, they must report the injury to their center director before the end of their shift, complete the appropriate forms, and seek medical treatment if necessary.
 Employees injured at work will also need to complete a drug & alcohol test on the day the injury occurred.
 Employees are free from retaliation for such reporting.

-2.7 Return to Work
+2.6 Return to Work

-2.8 Arrests and Convictions
+2.7 Arrests and Convictions

-2.9 Education, Credentials, Licensure & Training
+2.8 Education, Credentials, Licensure & Training

-It is the responsibility of each employee to ensure they maintain the minimum qualifications necessary for their position including maintaining and updating their personal OCCRRA account.
+It is the responsibility of each employee to ensure they maintain the minimum qualifications necessary for their position, including maintaining and updating their personal OCCRRA account.
 Any changes in credential must be reported to their center director and the appropriate verification provided before the new credentials can be utilized for identification and/or billing purposes.
 Any employee deemed out of compliance with this policy will have 48 hours to provide the updated information.

 Employees will be required to complete six hours of professional development or step up required amount of training annually in the following areas: child growth and development, family/community relations, daily planning, child observation and assessments, career development & learning environments and experiences.
 If training is not completed the employee will not receive a merit increase.
 If the employee fails to attend the training, they will be charged the amount of the training.
 Employees who fail to attend the required amount of training within their hire date year will lose their lead or assistant teaching position.
+Employees are also required to complete CPR, First Aid, Child Abuse, and Communicable Disease training within their first 90 days.
+Barrington School employees are also required to take intruder/active threat training when offered by the school.
+Employees who fail to remain with Barrington School one year from the date of the training will be required to return payment.
+The amount for the class will be taken out of the employee’s last paycheck.

 The centers will be closed two days per year for in-service training for all staff.
 These are mandatory working days for the staff and request off forms will not be honored on these days.
 There will be no childcare for any children at the centers on these days, please plan accordingly.
 If the employee fails to attend the training, they will be charged the amount of the training.

-2.11 Mandated Reporting
+2.9 Mandated Reporting

-As mandated reporters, all employees will report to the Department of Job and Family Services, Children’s Protective Services division, any situation in which abuse, or neglect is known or suspected.
+As mandated reporters, all employees will report to the Department of Job and Family Services, Children’s Protective Services division, any situation in which abuse, or neglect, is known or suspected.

-Section 3: Recruitment and Hiring
+Section 3; Recruitment and Hiring

 3.1 Screening Process